By the end of this section, you will be able to:

 The sources of gains from intra-industry trade between similar economies—namely, the learning that comes from a high degree of specialization and splitting up the value chain and from economies of scale—do not contradict the earlier theory of comparative advantage.
 Instead, they help to broaden the concept.

-In intra-industry trade, the level of worker productivity is not determined by climate or geography.
-It is not even determined by the general level of education or skill.
-Instead, the level of worker productivity is determined by how firms engage in specific learning about specialized products, including taking advantage of economies of scale.
-In this vision, comparative advantage can be dynamic—that is, it can evolve and change over time as new skills are developed and as the value chain is split up in new ways.
+In intra-industry trade, climate or geography do not determine the level of worker productivity.
+Even the general level of education or skill does not determine it.
+Instead, how firms engage in specific learning about specialized products, including taking advantage of economies of scale determine the level of worker productivity.
+In this vision, comparative advantage can be dynamic—that is, it can evolve and change over time as one develops new skills and as manufacturers split the value chain in new ways.
 This line of thinking also suggests that countries are not destined to have the same comparative advantage forever, but must instead be flexible in response to ongoing changes in comparative advantage.